akjaerh/PIEHaptics/README.md

 Person-2 buttonPublisher

-You make these feeds on the io.adafruit.com site by logging in on your user and then click on feeds.
+You make these feeds on the io.adafruit.com site by logging in on your user and then clicking on feeds.
 When on the feeds site you can choose actions->Create a new feed.
 We grouped our feeds so heartbeat is in the default group.
 Person-1 and Person-2 is new groups with their own buttonPublisher feed.